Last month, my friend Cassie brought a new variety of Anthurium and assigned her daughter plant care.

 Take a look below to understand the process.

-- Add the stem cuttings with a small number of roots to the jar.
+- Add the stem cuttings with a few roots to the jar and place them under indirect, bright sunlight.

 But, certain risks in hydroponics are vital to look through.